Communications data retention for Internet service providers

-Representing mobile application developer and transportation company in putative class action alleging the companies sent text messages in violation of the TCPA, the Washington Commercial Electronic Mail Act, and the Washington Consumer Protection Act.
+Represented mobile application developer and transportation company in putative class action alleging the companies sent text messages in violation of the TCPA, the Washington Commercial Electronic Mail Act, and the Washington Consumer Protection Act.
 Obtained order dismissing TCPA claim on summary judgment.
 995 F. Supp.
 2d 1189 (W.D.
 Wash.
 2014).
 Motion to dismiss Washington Consumer Protection Act claim granted.
 942 F. Supp.
 2d 1111 (W.D.
 Wash.
-2013)
+2013).
+(W.D.
+Wash.
+Ongoing)

 Health Share of Oregon